 We love masculine sounding names for any male dog, but we especially love these male dog names for dogs who look like incredible, powerful, muscular wolves.

-Of course, keep in mind that there are no rules when it comes to naming your dog, so if you have a female dog, a male dog, or even a dog that looks nothing like a wolf, you still may find one of these 25 male dog names below perfectly suited for your pooch.
+Of course, keep in mind that there are no rules when it comes to naming your dog, so if you have a female dog, a male dog, or even a dog that looks nothing like a wolf, you still may find one of these 25 male dog names that mean wolf below perfectly suited for your pooch.

 What do you think?

 We love names that work for both male and female wolf looking dogs.
 Do you?

 Unisex names are perfect for the dog owner who might not have become a dog owner just yet, but still wants to be proactive.

 Perhaps you’ve already gone through the motions of dog proofing your house, bought the leash and harness, set up your dog’s bed, bought all the toys, and prepared your friends and family for your furry new arrival.

 Now all you need is the dog!